 Rosalie believes it was a highly successful event:

 “There was a great diversity in the offerings through the Vibe Festival website… sessions were run on YouTube or via FaceTime.

 They included things like cooking, art, performance, environmentalism, comedy, storytelling, poetry… both for kids and adults.
 The event was all united under the umbrella of Deaf Culture & Community.
 This year was the first time we’ve run the Vibe Festival but it has huge benefits for the Deaf Community utilising their Auslan language to watch rather than using an interpreter.”

-The Deaf Society first connected with Accounting For Good in early 2017.
+The Deaf Society first connected with True Accounting in early 2017.
 They required an outsourced CFO to assist with reviewing their accounting system, budgetary support, internal processes and business model and to provide financial advice at the executive management and board level.

 As part of the internal business shift, they also chose to move from MYOB to Xero.
 Rosalie explains,